 The owners of a business often cannot be physically present in each state in which they do business.
 For this reason, business owners need a responsible third party who is designated to receive any important legal or tax documents that may be presented to a corporation within a given state.

-What is a Registered Agent?
+What is a registered agent?

-A registered agent is a responsible third party who has been designated by a corporation to receive important documents such as legal and tax documents on behalf of a corporation.
+A registered agent is a responsible third party who has been designated by a corporation to receive critical documents such as legal and tax documents on behalf of a corporation.
 Furthermore, when a corporation is sued or otherwise the subject of a legal action, a registered agent receives the service of process for the corporation.
 A registered agent can be an owner or otherwise a member of a corporation.

 Thus, in each state in which your business is registered, you must ‘register’ your designated agent by filing the appropriate paperwork with the state.
-The business’s registered agent must be located in the state in which the business is registered; the registered agent must have a physical address within the state as P.O. boxes are not allowed for registered agents.
+The business’ registered agent must be located in the state in which the business is registered; the registered agent must have a physical address within the state as P.O. boxes are not allowed for registered agents.

-It is important to note that the name and address of the registered agent for a corporation are public information; therefore, you may not want to serve as your own registered agent in order to maintain your privacy.
+It is important to note that the name and address of the registered agent for a company are public information; therefore, you may not want to serve as your own registered agent in order to maintain your privacy.
 Another drawback of serving as your own registered agent is that you may be served with a lawsuit during business hours in front of your employees and even customers.